 The purpose is to simplify and speed up planning consent whilst reducing the need for separate consents, enabling decisions to be taken faster.
 Applications are submitted to the Planning Inspectorate for examination.

 Once complete, a recommendation is put to the relevant Secretary of State who will make a final decision on the Development Consent Order.
 The government's website, Planning Portal, gives further information on the process.

-Historic England is a statutory consultee on all Nationally Significant Infrastructure Projects and Annex E of the Planning Inspectorates Advice Note 11 gives further advice to applicants on how to work with us, together with our pre-application information requirements.
+Historic England is a statutory consultee on all Nationally Significant Infrastructure Projects and Annex E of the Planning Inspectorate Advice Note 11 gives further advice to applicants on how to work with us, together with our pre-application information requirements.

 Our webpage on transport describes in more detail the principles that Historic England will follow when considering transport-related policy and development.

 We have also produced advice on how renewable energy projects, such as wind turbines, solar panels and biomass, might affect the historic environment and their impacts avoided or minimised.

 We believe that well-designed new infrastructure can dramatically improve historic places, and have produced this advice on Modern Infrastructure and the Historic Environment: